 But the next generation, my mother, her cousins, my uncle, they became the product of a thousand tiny steps away from poverty, from the revolving debt of tenant farming, from being forced to chose work in the fields or factory over attending elementary school.

 Sylvie and GL’s house wasn’t much.
 Nothing fancy.
-In fact, after she died, the little church on up the hill bought it for the land and promptly torn the house down.
+In fact, after she died, the little church on up the hill bought it for the land and promptly tore the house down.
 Complete with all the beige anyone could stand, the lingering smell of Pond’s Cold Cream, and years of orange slices.

 Although, it’s possible those orange slices never actually changed.